dimitreOliveira/content_creator-ai_tools/README.md

     top_k: 40
     max_output_tokens: 8192
 ```
+- **generate_public_url:** If the APP will generate a public shareable link, check logs for the URL (Gradio public URLs expires after 72 hours).
 - **ai_studio:** Contains configurations specific to the AI Studio/Gemini client.
     - **model_id:** Specifies the Gemini model to be used (e.g., gemini-2.0-flash-exp).
     - **generation_config:** Parameters to control the content generation process.